warning icon

 Talk to an Endocrinologist

 If you have questions or concerns about managing your diabetes over the holidays and winter months, reach out to your doctor for advice.
-Learn more or contact Baystate Endocrinology & Diabetes at 413-794-7031.
+You may benefit from learning more about how to care for yourself while having diabetes from a certified diabetes educator.
+If you doctor thinks you may need to see a specialized provider in diabetes to guide your correct medication regimen, they can refer you to Baystate Endocrinology & Diabetes at 413-794-7031.

 adultstrainingdumbellsseniorclass_735x415